-- Toilets, washing and shower facilities must not be used for any other purposes for example, storing of dangerous goods.
-Closets and urinals should be washed daily with disinfectant and kept in a clean, hygienic condition. - Adequate washing facilities, suitably drained, and wash basins/troughs should be supplied with hot and cold running water. - Soap and towels should be supplied.
+- Toilets, washing and shower facilities must not be used for any other purposes, for example storing of dangerous goods.
+Closets and urinals should be washed and kept in a clean, hygienic condition. - Adequate washing facilities that are suitably drained, and wash basins/troughs should be supplied with hot and cold running water. - Personal cleaning products such as soap and towels or air dryers should be supplied.